iaidan/nameplates/README.md

 NamePLates Bukkit server plugin
 =======================================
-A plugin to the Minecraft server mod Bukkit
+A plugin to the Minecraft server Mod Bukkit

 Features
 --------